engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

 		scp dumpfile newserver:/path/to/file/dumpfile

-	In this case, the new server is the database server assigned for your PostgreSQL 9 Alpha AppCloud environment.
+	In this case, the new server is the database server assigned for your PostgreSQL 9 Alpha Cloud environment.

 	**Note:** To use the scp command, you need keys and scp setup.